 - Do a urine sample if you have pain passing urine or lower abdominal pain.

 - Do not try to add another person in on your consultation.
 Let reception know you need another appointment for this individual or prioritise who needs the appointment more.

-- Be honest with the doctor.
-It is important to tell the doctor the main reason you are there at the start of the consultation.
-If you are embarrassed, don’t be, the doctor is there to help and won’t be shocked.
+- Be honest with the us.
+It is important to tell us the main reason you are there at the start of the consultation.
+If you are embarrassed, don’t be, we are there to help and won’t be shocked.

 - If you have more than one problem please let reception know and they will try and get you a longer appointment if possible.
 Otherwise, let your doctor know at the beginning of your consultation.
 They may be able to deal with more than one problem if they are related.
 However, your doctor may make you another appointment for your other problems, especially if they are new or complex problems.

 - If you have any special needs please inform reception in advance so we can prepare the appointment for you first time (e.g. need an interpreter, visual impairment, hearing impairment, prefer male/female doctor etc..)